 During 2016, the Greater Brighton Partnership successfully applied to become part of central government's One Public Estate Programme.
 One of the Partnership's commitments was to map our land and property assets, identify surplus assets and identify the collective value of our portfolios.

-Property & Land asset ownership across the Greater Brighton Partnership extends to over 3,500 assets with a floor area in excess of 2 million square metres and a total value of £3.5bn.
+Property and Land asset ownership across the Greater Brighton Partnership extends to over 3,500 assets with a floor area in excess of 2 million square metres and a total value of £3.5bn.

-- Our Greater Brighton interactive land & property asset map provides high level details of the public sector's land & property assets in the Greater Brighton region (please note that the map excludes individual council houses & flats)
+- our Greater Brighton interactive land & property asset map provides high level details of the public sector's land and property assets in the Greater Brighton region (please note that the map excludes individual council houses and flats)

-- Download the user guide for the Greater Brighton interactive map (PDF 440KB)
+- download the user guide for the Greater Brighton interactive map (PDF 442KB)

-- Download a list of Greater Brighton Partnership's Property & Land assets (XLSX 586KB) in Excel format
+- download a list of Greater Brighton Partnership's Property & Land assets (XLSX 580KB) in Excel format

-- Download a list of Greater Brighton Partnership's Property & Land assets (CSV 857KB) in CSV format
+- download a list of Greater Brighton Partnership's Property & Land assets (CSV 858KB) in CSV format

 Asset Management Plan and Corporate Property Strategy (AMP) and Building Maintenance Strategy (BMS)